Watching the sunset from the summit is a wonderful thing – romantic, dreamlike and sometimes breath-taking.

-Here’s some tips on what you should consider when buying one:
+Here are some tips on what you should consider when buying one:

-What kinds of head torch are there?
+What kinds of head torches are there?

 All head torches have one thing in common: they all use light-emitting diodes, or LEDs for short, to provide light.
 The main advantage of these is that they are very energy-saving and shine very brightly.
 They are also very robust and withstand shocks well.
 This means that modern head torches have a very long service life.